naveensinghdtu/Seq2Seq/README.md

 # Seq2Seq

-This aim of the project is implement the following Sequence-2-Sequence models from scratch :- (i) Simple Encoder Decoder
+This aim of the project is implement the following Sequence-2-Sequence models from scratch :- </br>
+(i) Simple Encoder Decoder. </br>
 (ii) Encoder Decoder with Attention Layer.
-(Three different approaches were used to calculate the attention scores)
+(Three different approaches were used to calculate the attention scores) </br>

 BLEU Score is then used to evaluate both the models for translating Italian sentences to English, and the results of the two approaches are compared at the end.